 01 October 2015 by Anna Staford

 Czech Republic is often called a charming piece of real old Europe.
 Its authentic culture and architecture which, luckily, was mostly unharmed during the world war years attract millions of tourists annually.
-Here are the most popular and interesting attractions to visit in the Czech Republic.
+Here are the most popular and interesting Czech Republic attractions to visit on your trip.

 Cesky Krumlov was founded in the 13th century.
 The spectacular nature surrounding the river Vltava made the location perfect for a new town.
 Now it is famous for its great Bohemian Castle and well-maintained old buildings.
 Walk down the towns’ medieval streets and feel their timeless charm.